 The Foundation's endowment consists of funds established for a variety of purposes.
 As required by U.S. GAAP, net assets associated with endowment funds, including funds designated by the Board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
-The Foundation has no board-designated endowment funds at December 31, 2018.
+The Foundation has one board-designated endowment as of December 31, 2019.
+There were no board-designated endowments for the year ended December 31, 2018.

-As of December 31, 2018, the endowment net assets composition by type is comprised of the following:
+As of December 31, 2019, the endowment net assets composition by type is comprised of the following: